vaidyashruti26/Data-Science-Projects/README.md

    3. Visualise total record number using shape and head function.
    4. Visualisation of values such as count, min, max, standard deviation, mean of the data by using describe() function.
    5. Created summary table to understand the trend using year variable and visualisation of that column.
-   6. Visualizing the trend of Yield per Colony from year 1998 to 2012.
+   6. Visualising the trend of Yield per Colony from year 1998 to 2012.
-   7. Visualizing the total honey production from the year 1998 to 2012.
+   7. Visualising the total honey production from the year 1998 to 2012.
    8. Group the dataset by states and using sum method to get the total honey product.
    9. Created a Bar chart to visualize the total honey production by states.
    10. Created a table to find out maximum production value from the states.